October 4, 2024

 Safety planning with patients at risk of suicide during primary care visits helped reduce suicide attempts.

-Recent data indicates that the U.S. suicide rate reached its highest level in nearly two decades.
+Recent data indicates that the U.S. suicide rate reached its highest level in nearly 2 decades.
 And for every person who died by suicide, many more attempted suicide.

 Our researchers are leading in suicide prevention research by figuring out how health care organizations can identify and help people at risk.